-The second test is the linear wave propagation test, §III B, to check the accuracy of wave propagations in the adjusted systems.
-We find that the linear wave testbed does not produce a significant constraint violation even for the plain BSSN system.
-The simulation does not crash at the 1000 crossing-time irrespective of the resolutions.
-Figure 5 illustrates the profiles of $\gamma{zz} - 1$ at the 500 crossing-time.
-The figure indicates the simulation does not produce the amplitude error but does pro-
+The second test is the linear wave propagation test, Sec.
+III B, to check the accuracy of wave propagations in the adjusted systems.
+We find that the linear wave test bed does not produce a significant constraint violation even for the plain BSSN system.
+The simulation does not crash at the 1000 crossing time irrespective of the resolutions.
+Figure 5 illustrates the profiles of γ{zz} - 1 at the 500 crossing time.
+The figure indicates the simulation does not produce the amplitude error but does produce the phase error.
+However, we also observe that the higher resolution run reduces the phase error.